Traveling in Spain Tips for the First Time: What You Need to Know Before You Go

 - Try local wines, vermouth, or cava instead of always sticking to beer or soft drinks

-- Tipping isn’t obligatory but leaving some change or 5–10% is appreciated
+- Tipping isn’t obligatory but leaving some change on good services.

 - Look for Busy Places